-All three personal versions of the Southwest Visa — the Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards® Premier Credit Card, and Southwest Rapid Rewards® Priority Card — are offering bonuses of 60,000 Southwest Airlines Rapid Rewards points after spending $2,000 within three months.
+All three Southwest Rapid Rewards personal credit cards — the Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards® Premier Credit Card, and Southwest Rapid Rewards® Priority Card — are offering the same welcome bonuses.

 What are the differences between these three Southwest credit cards?